-Microwaves have another property that makes them perfectly suited for heating food–they only heat certain kinds of molecules, the main one in food being water.
-This is why certain kinds of glass don’t warm up in the microwave–most of the molecules aren’t affected by microwaves.
+Microwaves have another property that makes them perfectly suited for heating food—they only heat certain kinds of molecules, water being the main one in food.
+This is why certain kinds of glass don’t warm up in the microwave—most of the molecules aren’t affected by microwaves.

-When you microwave food, the radiation is quickly absorbed, causing the molecules in the water to vibrate and rub against one another.
+When you microwave food, the radiation is quickly absorbed by the water molecules in food, which begin to vibrate and rub against one another.
 The friction between the molecules generates heat, which is what warms your food.

 Now, for something to be “radioactive” it needs to emit ionizing radiation, which microwaves don’t.
 Microwaving food also doesn’t impart any radiation into food, so it’s impossible for a microwave to make your food “radioactive.”

 The wavelengths emitted from a microwave are powerful enough to boil water, but not enough to irradiate your food or damage DNA.

 Now, what if some of that radiation were to leak out?
 Couldn’t that still hurt you?

 No, not if the microwave is functioning properly.